manyworldss/stacksync-project/README.md

 ## Deployment

 The service has been deployed on Fly.io.
-You can access it at your Fly.io app URL.
+You can access it at - https://stacksync-project.fly.dev/

 ## Running Locally